zaphosting/docs/docs/lastoasis-createrealm.md

 ---
 id: lastoasis-createrealm
-title: Create a new Realm
+title: "Last Oasis: Create a new Realm"
 description: Information about creating a new realm for your Last Oasis server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Create Realm
 ---